Invariance principles for linear processes with application to isotonic regression: Introduction and notation

-As a matter of fact, for $\beta =1$, it is known from counter examples given in Wu and Woodroofe (2004) and also in Merlev\`{e}de and Peligrad (2006) that if the sequence $(\xi _{i})_{i\in {\mathbf{Z}}}$ is i.i.d. with ${ \mathbf{E}}(\xi _{0}^{2})<\infty $, then the weak invariance principle may not be true for the partial sums of the linear process, so that a reinforcement of (\ref{HeyHan}) is necessary.
-The case $\beta =1$, where $ W_{1/2}$ is a standard Brownian motion, is of special interest, and is known as the weakly dependent case.
-In that case, we point out in Section \ref {sectIP3} that if we make some additional assumptions on $(a_{i})_{i\in { \mathbf{Z}}}$, then the condition (1) is sufficient for the weak invariance principle (Comments \ref{SM} and \ref{comH}), or may be reinforced in a weaker way than (\ref{HeyHan0}) (Theorem \ref{IPlinearDMV}).
+As a matter of fact, for $\beta=1$, it is known from counterexamples given in \cite{WuWoodroofe2004} and \cite{MerlevedePeligrad2006} that if the sequence $(\xi_{i})_{i\in{\mathbf{Z}}}$ is i.i.d.~with ${ \mathbf{E}}(\xi_{0}^{2})<\infty$, then the weak invariance principle may not be true for the partial sums of the linear process, so a reinforcement of (\ref{HeyHan}) is necessary.
+The case $\beta=1$, where $ W_{1/2}$ is a standard Brownian motion, is of special interest and is known as the weakly dependent case.
+In that case, we point out in Section \ref {sectIP3} that if we impose some additional assumptions on $(a_{i})_{i\in{ \mathbf{Z}}}$, then condition (\ref{HeyHan}) is sufficient for the weak invariance principle (Comments \ref{SM} and \ref{comH}) or may be reinforced in a weaker way than (\ref{HeyHan0}) (Theorem \ref{IPlinearDMV}).